‘Good Omens’ release date and what else to watch on Amazon Prime

 Co-produced by British TV network ITV, this period-set miniseries based on the novel of the same name sees Olivia Cooke (Ready Player One), Johnny Flynn (Clouds of Sils Maria), and Suranne Jones (Doctor Foster) in a satirical tale of social climbing set against the backdrop of the Napoleonic Wars.

-Sounding like an extended spinoff of a Portlandia sketch, this as yet unnamed production sees Fred Armisen and Maya Rudolph playing a long-term married couple residing in southern California.
+Sounding like an extended spinoff of a Portlandia sketch, Forever sees Fred Armisen and Maya Rudolph playing a long-term married couple residing in southern California.
 Two-time Oscar nominee Catherine Keener (Capote) is set for a recurring role in the comedy, which will hopefully utilize the incredible acerbic chemistry Rudolph and Armisen have showcased together in various comedy productions since their time on Saturday Night Live together.

 We’re as mad as you are that we still have to wait until 2019 to see this adaptation of Neil Gaiman and Terry Pratchett’s beloved 1990 fantasy novel, but hopefully it’ll be worth it.
 Set in 2018, the story follows a demon (David Tennant) and an angel (Michael Sheen) who seek to prevent the coming of the antichrist after growing rather fond of their lives on earth.

 Another high profile production for Amazon, Carnival Row stars Orlando Bloom (Kingdom of Heaven) and Cara Delevingne (Suicide Squad) and follows the growing social unease between the increasing immigrant population of mythical creatures from a war torn country and the citizens of the city they’ve fled to.
 A string of unsolved murders heightens the tension, as the mystery eats away at the last remnants of peace between the two factions.